I Still See You (film): Plot

 The pair sees Dr. Martin Steiner, now a disheveled man, among the spectators at Claire's death scene.
 Steiner explains that he was working on a project that would use living beings as vessels to resurrect the deceased, but the transference required both people to share a birthday.
 Brian was Steiner's research assistant, and Steiner believed Brian was trying to bring back his victims to make amends for their murders.
 Relieved of his burden of knowledge, Steiner kills himself.

 School administrators take Kirk into custody after finding a gun in his locker.
 Ronnie goes again to Mr. Bittner for help, and he confides that Kirk was expelled from his previous school for possessing a firearm.
 Kirk tries explaining to Ronnie that the new gun was planted, but she doesn't believe him.
 Mr. Bittner vows to keep Ronnie safe for the 48 hours until her birthday, which is when they believe Brian will try to kill her to resurrect one of the dead women.
 Bittner helps her fortify her house's panic room with lead lining, which is supposed to prevent remnants from passing through.

 Kirk discovers that Bittner was actually Dr. Steiner's research partner and goes to Bittner's house.
 He learns that Bittner has been trying to resurrect his dead daughter Eva.
 Bittner knocks him unconscious and buries him alive.
 Ronnie realizes that Bittner was murdering young women who shared his daughter's birthday in hopes of finding a vessel for Eva.
 He made Brian and Principal Pescatelli's deaths look like suicides when they discovered the truth.
 She escapes and runs to a frozen lake.
 When Bittner captures her, she breaks the thin ice, submerging them in freezing water.
 Mary Greer's ghost drowns Bittner while Brian's ghost saves Ronnie.

 As Ronnie struggles to remain conscious, she has memories of her father teaching her to ice skate at that same lake.
 Kirk arrives in time to pull her from the water.
 He explains that his father's ghost dug him out of the ground.
 Ronnie visits her father's grave with Kirk.
 They resolve to do something now that they are the only two people who know the truth behind the Chicago event.
 As they leave, Bittner's remnant observes the duo before vanishing.

-Cast

-Cassandra Potenza also recurs as Augusts' spectral daughter Eva, and Arden Alfonso plays the spectre of Augusts' previous victim, Mary Greer.